kelvin-273o15/paramount-client/docs/4-production/android_code_signing.md

 - Prior Development We only use debug.store key this file is located usually at `/Users/uriah/.android/debug.keystore`

-# Code Signining for Production
+# Code Signing for Production
 > Note: there are two types of keys the one we will generate here is the upload Key this is used when uploading to Google PlayStore

 Important: Save the Key to a safe location